chidinmaa/AWS_PROJECT/project7/readme.md

 ![alt text](<Images/propitix tooling website.PNG>)

 - Congratulations!
-We have just implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers.Go girl you made it!
+We have just implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers.Go girl you made it!you made it.